antzm/predictive-analytics/README.md

 * Control Group, i.e. the Existing Business Situation
 * Treatment Group i.e., the new business situation we would like to test, or compare, with the existing situation

+There two approaches to conduct an A/B Test.
+Either by using a Randomized Design or by using a Matched Pair Design:

+* Randomized Design
+	* Treatment Unit, randomly chosen
+	* Control Unit, randomly chosen

+* Matched Pair Design
+	* Treatment Unit, paired with a control unit
+	* Control Unit, paired with a treatment unit